unow0517/42_CPP_00/README.md

 * **Namespace**

 	A namespace is a declarative region that provides a scope to the identifiers (the names of types, functions, variables, etc.) inside it.
-Namespaces are used to organize code into logical groups and to prevent name collisions that can occur especially when your code base includes multiple libraries.
+Namespaces are used to organize code into logical groups and **to prevent name collisions that can occur especially when your code base includes multiple libraries**.

 * **Class**